-• Elimination of back rolls around the bra and bikini line
+• Elimination of back rolls

-• Removal of sagging skin caused by weight loss
+• Diminish sagging skin from weight loss

 Both men and women struggle with excess back skin and fat because of weight loss.
 At Millennial Plastic Surgery, Dr. David Shokrian wants to help you achieve your weight loss goals with the latest in plastic surgery treatments.
 Undergoing weight loss, whether via surgery or by natural means, is a long and difficult process.
 When you have finally met your weight loss goals, let Dr. Shokrian help you finalize your journey with a bra line lift.